-- (b) In order to determine the market capitalisation of an internationally listed group holding company, a conversion must be done to Rand at the prevailing foreign exchange rate on the date of inclusion and thereafter at least once every 30 days. - (c) The limits prescribed in Table 1 may be exceeded only if the breach is due to appreciation or depreciation of the market value of the instruments comprising a portfolio; provided that a manager may not, for as long as the excess continues, purchase any further instruments of the class in respect of which the excess occurs for the portfolio. - (d) If, after the date of inclusion of an instrument in a portfolio, a limit, prescribed in Table 1 becomes applicable to any instrument that is lower than the previous limit, the manager must rectify the position within 30 days of such reduced limit becoming applicable.
-If the manager and the trustee are of the view that rectification of the position within 30 days would be detrimental to a particular portfolio, the manager must, within seven days of the date of becoming aware of the change in limits, submit a detailed plan setting out measures to rectify the position, to the registrar for consideration for approval.
+(b) In order to determine the market capitalisation of an internationally listed group holding company, a conversion must be done to Rand at

+- (c) The limits prescribed in Table 1 may be exceeded only if the breach is due to appreciation or depreciation of the market value of the instruments comprising a portfolio; provided that a manager may not, for as long as the excess continues, purchase any further instruments of the class in respect of which the excess occurs for the portfolio. - (d) If, after the date of inclusion of an instrument in a portfolio, a limit, prescribed in Table 1 becomes applicable to any instrument which limit is lower than the previous limit, the manager must rectify the position within 30 days of such reduced limit becoming applicable.
+If the manager and the trustee are of the view that rectification of the position within 30 days would be detrimental to a particular portfolio, the manager must, within seven days of the date of becoming aware of the change in limits, submit a detailed plan setting out measures to rectify the position, to the registrar for consideration for approval. - (e) Where a manager, through no fault of its own, due to reasons other than the appreciation or depreciation of the market value of the instruments comprising a portfolio, is unable to comply with a limit prescribed in this paragraph, the manager must, if the breach is not rectified within 30 days of the date on which the manager becomes aware of the breach, submit a detailed plan setting out measures to rectify the breach, for consideration for approval by the Registrar.